 Power consumption and thermals

-After passing all the tests of our comparison we can say that the new Mediatek MT8695 SoC is a really attractive product for streaming applications, devices such as virtual assistants or future SmartTV.
-The performance to move Android is enough thanks to the Cortex-A53 CPU cores combined with a relatively powerful GPU, we also have a very high overall efficiency increase compared to the previous Mediatek model when going from 28nm to a process in 12nm, a product that we will see in many devices but unfortunately it seems that Amazon has the exclusive to use it in streaming devices and we will not see it in generic TV-Boxes.
+After passing all the tests of our comparison, we can say that the new Mediatek MT8695 processor is a really attractive product for streaming applications, devices such as virtual assistants or future SmartTV.
+The performance to move Android is enough thanks to the Cortex-A53 CPU cores combined with a relatively powerful GPU, we also have a very high overall efficiency increase compared to the previous Mediatek model when going from 28nm to a process in 12nm, a product that we will see in many devices, but unfortunately it seems that Amazon has the exclusive to use it in streaming devices, and we will not see it in generic TV-Boxes.

 - Mediatek Helio X20/23/27 Deca core